QOSST: A Highly-Modular Open Source Platform for Experimental Continuous-Variable Quantum Key Distribution: Results

 Once all the parameters were optimized, an experiment of 200 \gls{cvqkd} frames was launched for each configuration, which corresponds to around 10 to 12 hours.
 In our setup, the instability, due for instance to mechanical vibrations, was not compensated.
 This does not necessarily lead to negative key rates for some frames but it may affect the worst-case estimators in the finite-size analysis because of an increased variance, leading to pessimistic values.
 Especially for the fiber experiment, the effect of instability is important as, after some time, the polarisation mismatch becomes too big and the efficiency of the detection drops, giving a null key rate.

 In Fig.~\ref{fig:excess_noise}, we plot the excess noise for the experiments using the \gls{voa} with attenuation corresponding to $25\;\si{\kilo\meter}$ and the fiber spool.
 The estimation of the excess noise is rather stable.
 The stability of the estimation of $\langle n \rangle$, $T$, shot noise and $V_{el}$ were also checked.
-The results in terms of the secret key rate are given in Fig.~\ref{fig:skr}.
+The results in terms of the secret key rate are given in Fig.~\ref{fig:skr}. {Note that for the fiber spool experiment, only the first 50 frames are shown.
+Indeed, after this time, the setup drifts away from its optimal position, in particular the polarization of the signal and of the local oscillator start to mismatch, causing a drop in efficiency.
+This technical issue has now been resolved, as discussed later.}

 The average results are summarized in table~\ref{tab:results}.
 The secret key rates are given for both the asymptotic and finite-size case.
 For the experiments with the fiber spool and the \gls{voa} at $25\;\si{\kilo\meter}$, the finite-size key rate is zero using the worst-case estimators.
 However, it is also possible to measure the finite-size key rate for each frame using the framework from~\cite{FiniteSizeAnaLeverr2010}, similarly to how the system would operate in an operational setting, but once again it is not possible to extract a secret key rate for the number of symbols used here.
 We obtain a positive average when considering at least $10^7$ symbols (average finite-size key rate in order of hundreds of $\si{\kilo\bit\per\second}$), but it would be challenging to reach this block size over the same number of frames, since it would roughly multiply the \gls{dsp}, and hence the experiment time, by 10.
 Increasing the block size will require to perform optimisation on the overall software in order to reduce the computation time (and memory usage).